andydlindsay/blogposts/use-state/README.md

 increment(); // 4
 ```

 Hooray!
 Our function has memory!
 The value of `count` is _remembered_ from one call to the next.
 What we've done is create a `closure`.
-We would say that `increment` has a closure over the `count` variable.
+We would say that `increment` has a _closure_ over the `count` variable.
+A _closure_ means a function will "remember" the variables that were in scope when the function was declared.
+The function will even "remember" these values if it is exported to another file.

 If our React components are functions, can we give them "memory" in the same way?
 Yes... and no. Let's take a look at an example.